 Rotorua's largest 4 star deluxe hotel is perfectly situated in the heart of the city overlooking Lake Rotorua.
 Five levels of accommodation offer guests a wide variety of scenic views.

-Today you have your choice of two excursions:
+'Your Choice' day!
+Today you have the choice of two excursions:

-1. Visit the Waimangu Volcanic Valley, the site of the eruption of Mt.
-Tarawera in 1886.
-This devastating eruption buried local Māori villages and destroyed the world-famous ‘Pink and White’ silica terraces, once considered to be the eighth wonder of the world.
+Site of the eruption of Mt.
+Tarawera in 1886, the devastating eruption buried local Māori villages and destroyed the world-famous ‘Pink and White’ silica terraces, once considered to be the eighth wonder of the world.
 This catastrophic event changed the landscape forever and created the valley you can now walk through, past boiling craters and jewel-coloured steaming lakes.
-Take a cruise across Lake Rotomahana to the site of the old silica terraces, hear the story of Guide Sophia and see the new terraces of silica slowly forming.
+Take a cruise across Lake Rotomahana to the site of the old silica terraces, hear the story of Guide Sophia, and see the new terraces of silica slowly forming.

 This evening visit Tamaki Māori Village for Te Pā Tū.
 The evening experience and feast is aligned to and changes with the maramataka (Māori lunar calendar).
-Feast on Māori song, tradition, and divine seasonal kai (cuisine) within the forest Pā (village) amidst towering Tawa trees, blazing bonfires, and forest - formed amphitheatre.
-Hākari (feasting) begins with forest horotai (canapes) and culminates in a lavish 4-course fusion feast.
-Hāngī is featured in varied seasonal menus designed by Māori chefs served to table, al fresco when weather is warm, or in the wharekai (dining room) if cooler.
+Feast on Māori song, tradition, and divine seasonal kai (cuisine) within the forest Pā (village) amidst towering Tawa trees, blazing bonfires, and forest-formed amphitheatre.
+Hākari (feasting) begins with forest horotai (canapes) and culminates in a lavish four-course fusion feast.
+Hāngī is featured in varied seasonal menus designed by Māori chefs served to table – al fresco when warm, or in the wharekai (dining room) if cooler.
 During summer months, Tū Te Rā celebrates harvest and concepts concerning ancient Māori warfare and peace.
 Over winter months, Tū Te Ihi celebrates the Matariki star cluster with mystical ritual, energy, and passion.
-Return hotel transfers included –other travellers will be on board.
+Return hotel transfers included – other travellers will be on board.

 Rotorua's largest 4 star deluxe hotel is perfectly situated in the heart of the city overlooking Lake Rotorua.
 Five levels of accommodation offer guests a wide variety of scenic views.

-Your accommodation: Pure Discoveries Scenic Hotel Te Pania (or similar)
+Your accommodation: Scenic Hotel Te Pania (or similar)

 Scenic Hotel Te Pania offers 4-star accommodation of a truly international standard.
 The hotel's slender, curved form echoes the shape of the bay.
 Enjoy sweeping views out over the water from a premium waterfront location on Marine Parade.